spree/spree/guides/content/integration/message_basics.md

 ```

 ***
-See the [Creating Endpoints](creating_endpoints_tutorial) tutorial for more detailed examples of how to build simple Endpoints.
+See the [Creating Endpoints](creating_endpoints_tutorial) tutorial for more detailed examples of how to build simple endpoints.
 ***

-There is, however, a more informative way to convey the successful delivery of a Message.
-In addition to returning `200 OK` a Service can return an array of Messages (or just a single Message).
-The previous discussion of [Responses](#response) contains an example of how this can be done.
+There is, however, a more informative way to convey the successful delivery of a message.
+In addition to returning `200 OK` a service can return an array of messages (or just a single message).
+The previous discussion of [responses](#response) contains an example of how this can be done.

-Responding with a [Notification Message](notification_messages) has the advantage of allowing the Service to pass additional human-readable information back to the Integrator.
-By default, Notification Messages will be turned into [Log Entries](terminology#log_entries), which can be displayed in a detailed tab in the store's admin interface.
+Responding with a [notification message](notification_messages) has the advantage of allowing the service to pass additional human-readable information back to the hub.
+By default, notification messages will be turned into [log entries](terminology#log_entries), which can be displayed in a detailed tab in the store's admin interface.

 Sometimes, however, it's important to convey more than just "success" plus a log entry.
-A major advantage to using Spree Integrator is that it allows one integration to respond to events taking place in another.
+A major advantage to using Spree Commerce hub is that it allows one integration to respond to events taking place in another.
 In order for this to happen, however, the Service Request of the first integration needs to return something more specific in addition to a log message.

 Let's look at a specific example where we want a particular integration to capture a previously authorized credit card payment once a shipment is ready to ship.
 Suppose further that we want to send an email message to the customer once we capture the payment on their card.
-Once we've taken care of the necessary Mappings, we could use an Endpoint with a `capture_payment` method.
+Once we've taken care of the necessary mappings, we could use an endpoint with a `capture_payment` method.

 ---payment_integration.rb---
 ```ruby